What Are Fog Lights And When Should You Use Them?

 The Met Office is forecasting thick fog across much of the UK in the lead up to Christmas, causing low visibility and poor driving conditions.

-Here’s a little recap on the right way to use your fog lights to help you stay safe on foggy roads.
+Here’s a little recap on everything you need to know about fog lights to help you stay safe on foggy roads.

 When should you use your fog lights?